cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          specified, or stdout when input is stdin.
 Use "-" to force stdout output.
   --output-directory OUTPUT-DIRECTORY
-                         specifies the directory where the output files will be placed -l, --log [LOG]        output file to receive compiler messages; uses input  file  with .log extension when no file is specified.
+                         specifies the directory where the output files will be placed -l, --log [LOG]        output file to receive additional procesing messages;  uses input file with .log extension when no file is specified.
   --file-references {path,uri,windows-uri}
                          specifies the format in which a reference to a  location  in a source file is output on console and into the log